The international growth of COVID-19 has likely flipped your regular calendar into a jumble.

 Were you aware we can install indoor air quality products in your house that deliver hospital-grade filtration?
 These products can remove bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 Up-to-date homes are firmly airtight, which is good for energy efficiency.
-But it also means your indoor air can be dirtier than the air outside.
-In fact, the Environmental Protection Agency (EPA) says it can be two to five times inferior than outdoors.
-This could be troublesome, since the has determined we spend about 90% of our time indoors.
+But it also means your indoor air can be worse than the air outside.
+In fact, the EPA says it can be two to five times worse than outdoors.
+This could be troublesome, since we spend about 90% of our time indoors.

-There are lots of things that can contribute to poor indoor air quality, like cleaning products and air fresheners.
+There are many things that can contribute to poor indoor air quality, like cleaning products and air fresheners.
 These may cause headaches and exasperate allergies and asthma.

 Not certain which solution is a good fit for your home?
 Our expert pros can complete an indoor air quality audit.
-We’ll test several aspects that have an influence on your air, including dust levels, VOCs and ventilation.
 Based on our findings, we can then recommend the most fitting option for your household’s unique needs.

 Keep reading to learn more about the air quality equipment we have.

 When browsing air filters, you should consider the MERV rating, or Minimum Efficiency Reporting Value.
 This assesses how effectively it filters pollutants.

 One of the most common and lowest priced filters, flat fiberglass filters, rank between 1 and 4 on the MERV register.
 Pleated filters are slightly better, rated between 8 and 12.